-9 Royally Interesting Facts You Might Not Know About King Cake
+9 Royally Interesting Facts About King Cake

 It’s Carnival season, and that means bakeries throughout New Orleans are whipping up those colorful creations known as King Cakes.
 And while today it’s primarily associated with Big Easy revelry, the King Cake has a long and checkered history that reaches back through the centuries.
 Here are a few facts about its origins, its history in America, and how exactly that plastic baby got in there.

 1. The King Cake is believed to have Pagan origins.

 The king cake is widely associated with the Christian festival of the Epiphany, which celebrates the three kings’ visit to the Christ child on January 6.
 Some historians, however, believe the cake dates back to Roman times, and specifically to the winter festival of Saturnalia.
 Bakers would put a fava bean—which back then was used for voting, and had spiritual significance—inside the cake, and whoever discovered it would be considered king for a day.
 Drinking and mayhem abounded.
 In the Middle Ages, Christian followers in France took up the ritual, replacing the fava bean with a porcelain replica engraved with a face.